 Representative for Georgia (Georgia “at” arisc. org)

 Diana Lezhava holds a BA degree in Humanities (English Language and Literature) from Ivane Javakhishvili Tbilisi State University, and a MA in International Affairs from the Georgian Institute of Public Affairs.
-Her research topic was the North Caucasus and Georgia.
 Diana’s working experience started in the private sector when she started working as an Assistant to the General Manager at the Georgian local business (2007-2010).
 In March 2010 she started working at a Tbilisi-based research organization, the Center for Social Sciences, as a Students’ Dean and Director’s Assistant.
 In 2012 she was the coordinator of the Doctoral Training Unit/Office Manager at CSS, while in 2013 she became the Head of the CSS Doctoral Training Unit.
-Since 2014 Diana collaborates with the CSS as an Administrative Manager.
+Since 2014 Diana collaborates with the CSS as an Administrative Director.
 In 2012-2013 she was an Administrator of the Institute for Gender Studies at Tbilisi State University.
 Diana joined ARISC in March 2014.
 Diana has vast experience in translating educational and scientific literature.
 Her research interests comprise: higher education, education policy, post-soviet transformations.